Get insider access

 3. Best Mid-Range HP Printer

 At an even lower price range, we have the HP OfficeJet Pro 8025e, one of the best HP printers for home use we've tested.
+While this model has been discontinued, it's still readily available through major retailers and online marketplaces.
 Depending on the region in which you live or the retailer, you may find it under another model number, like the 8022e or 8035e.
-As with all HP printers that have an 'e' suffix, this model comes with a six-month subscription to HP's ink replenishment service.
-The same restrictions apply, meaning if you subscribe to the service, you won't be able to use third-party cartridges in the future.
+As with all HP printers with an 'e' suffix, this is an HP+ model and includes a six-month subscription to HP's ink replenishment service.
+The same restrictions apply, meaning if you set up the printer using HP+ and subscribe to the Instant Ink service, you can't use third-party cartridges in the future, and the printer requires a constant internet connection to function.
+See the FAQ page for HP+ on HP's website to learn more.

 4. Best Budget HP Printer